syncfusion-content/xamarin-docs/Xamarin/Carousel-View/getting-started.md

 ---
-layout : post
+layout: post
-title : Getting Started with Syncfusion Carousel control for Xamarin.Forms description : A quick tour to initial users on Syncfusion Carousel control for Xamarin.Forms platform. platform : Xamarin control : Carousel documentation : ug
+title: Getting Started with Syncfusion Carousel control for Xamarin.Forms
+description: A quick tour to initial users on Syncfusion Carousel control for Xamarin.Forms platform.
+platform: Xamarin
+control: Carousel
+documentation: ug
 ---

-# Getting Started
+# Getting Started with Xamarin Carousel (SfCarousel)

 This section explains how to showcase a Gallery of photos along with a Title using SfCarousel Control.